 In the workflow presented in Figure 3, the Context Broker plays a pivotal role orchestrating the different services in terms of communication and synchronizations.
 It is upon the Context Broker to ensure that each task triggers the next step automatically in a streamlined sequence.
 The NEMO Meta-OS dynamically manages and distributes computational loads between the UAV and the edge nodes, or the edge and the cloud nodes based on the current system usage and available resources.
-Computationally expensive tasks, such as image segmentation using deep learning models (YOLO), are offloaded to more powerful cloud or edge nodes, while lightweight tasks, like waypoint navigation and image capturing, remain on the drone's onboard Jetson Orin Nano.
+Computationally expensive tasks, such as image segmentation using deep learning models (YOLO), are offloaded to more powerful cloud or edge nodes, while tightweight tasks, like waypoint navigation and image capturing, remain on the drone's onboard Jeton Orin Nano.
 This real-time load migration prevents performance bottlenecks, ensures optimal resource utilization, and minimizes energy consumption by running tasks on the most suitable hardware.
 To achieve this, K3s- a lightweight Kubernetes distribution-runs on the Jetson Nano, transforming it into a K3s node that is incorporated as part of the NEMO cluster.
-This allows the drone to locally manage its own processing tasks while offloading the energy and computationally intensive tasks to more appropriate infrastructure based on NEMO's meta-orchestrator.
+This allows the drone to focally manage its own processing tasks while offloading the energy and computationally intensive tasks to more appropriate infrastructure based on NEMO's meta-orchestrator.

-Document name: NEMO Living Labs use cases evaluation results - Initial version Page: 19 of 1 19 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final
+Document name: NEMO Living Labs use cas Page: 19 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final